Epoxy Flooring in Edison, NJ

 Industrial Flooring

-Most garages we quote in Edison already have a problem - road salt damage on concrete that's sixty years old, a DIY kit that peeled after one winter, or joints that have been opening wider every year.
+Most garages we quote already have a problem - road salt damage on concrete that's sixty years old, a DIY kit that peeled after one winter, or joints that have been opening wider every year.
 The homes across North Edison, Clara Barton, Menlo Park Terrace, and Bonhamtown were all built around the same time on slabs with no vapor barrier.
 That means moisture comes up from below while salt and weather attack from above.
 We test every slab before quoting because what looks like a surface issue is usually a moisture issue too.

-Edison's commercial side is just as busy.
+The commercial side is just as busy.
 Oak Tree Road restaurants need kitchen floors that handle grease and daily cleaning without becoming a slip hazard.
 Route 1 and Woodbridge Avenue bring retail, office, and warehouse demand.
 Raritan Center alone has distribution facilities with hundreds of thousands of square feet of floor that takes forklift traffic every day.
 For all of it, we start by looking at the slab - because the system only works if it's built for the conditions underneath.

-Neighborhoods we serve in Edison
+Neighborhoods we serve

 Edison is a big township, and the concrete tells a different story in each part of it.
 Here's what we typically find and fix in each neighborhood.